RicardoCamposDev/RicardoCamposDev/README.md

 My name is Ricardo Campos and I am from Portugal (V.N.Famalicão).

-I'm a Electronics and Computer Engineer (Master's Degree) that has been working as Freelancer Software Developer in last years.
+I'm a Electronics and Computer Engineer (Master's Degree) that has been working as Freelancer Software Developer.

 My main skills and professional experience are related with Software Development.
 I developed software for Robots, businesses and recently I'm working on Web Development also.